ywnico/vitaki-fork/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-***WARNING:* screenshots are helpful, but PLEASE REMOVE YOUR IP ADDRESS AND CONSOLE NAME/ID FROM THE IMAGE BEFORE UPLOADING!**
+***WARNING:* screenshots and logs are helpful, but PLEASE REMOVE YOUR IP ADDRESS AND CONSOLE NAME/ID FROM THE TEXT OR IMAGE BEFORE UPLOADING!** If you accidentally add such information, delete the issue and create a new one (editing the issue to remove the information is not enough, since GitHub makes all revisions publicly available)

 **Describe the bug**
 A clear and concise description of what the bug is.